xtreamsrl/interviews-back-end-assignment/readme.md

 We do understand that some topics might be unfamiliar for you.
 Therefore, pick any number of challenges and try to complete them.

-:heavy_exclamation_mark:
-**Important**: you might feel like the tasks are somehow too broad, or the requirements are not fully elicited. **This is done on purpose**: we want to give you freedom to take your own choices and to put as fewer constraints as possible on your work.
-As an example, feel free to choose any technology you like for the database.
+:heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad, or the requirements are not fully elicited. **This is done on purpose**: we want to give you the freedom to make your own choices and to put as fewer constraints as possible on your work.
+We appreciate if you could record any decisions, assumptions and doubts, together with any questions that you will ask in a real-world scenario.
+If you want to choose our stack instead, we generally work with TypeScript and NestJS.

 ---

 ### Problem Domain

-Your task is to build the backend for an application that handles posts, comments, and user interactions.
-The end goal is to facilitate a timeline that displays posts and their corresponding comments.
+Your task is to build the backend for **FreshCart Market**, a simple grocery e-commerce website, where you can search for products, add to a cart, and pay for the products.
+The store has also a membership reward program: you gather points based on the amount spent and you can use them to get discounts.
+We need to focus on the customer part instead of the admin part that handles product list and available quantity.
+This part can be directly manipulated in the database.
+Do not consider authentication or sign in, imagine if the user that is interacting with the system is always the same.

 #### Challenge #1

-Design a web service that allows to manipulate posts and comments.
-A post can have a title and a body, while a comment only contains some text.
-The application needs to provide functionalities to retrieve, create, update, and delete posts and their corresponding comments.
-Posts and comments must be retrieved and ordered based on their last update date (e.g., the last update date of a post changes whenever a comment is added to it).
+Design an API to get the list of products available.
+Each product should have a name, an image, a price, the available quantity, and a category.
+The API is directly used in the Frontend of FreshCart Market, so consider the possible heavy load that receiving the whole list can generate and find a solution

 #### Challenge #2

-Consider a scenario where the application handles a significantly larger number of posts (~thousands).
-If necessary, redesign the API to efficiently retrieve them.
+The website can be also explored by category, so it has a left panel where the user can see all the categories and the number of products available in that category.
+When you click on the category the user can see all the products of that category.
+In the UI there is also an input that can be used to search for a specific product.

 #### Challenge #3

-Introduce user management by adding APIs for user signup and login.
-Also, display user references within posts and comments.
-When posts and comments are fetched, relevant user info (name, userId, etc.) should be embedded within each entity.
-Consider providing a functionality to fetch all posts written by a particular user.
+For simplicity, the order and pay API receives all the products and the quantity together with the credit card.
+An external service must be used to get the money from the user.
+If the user has enough money the order is placed.

 #### Challenge #4

-This application is great, and people are using so frequently that the number of posts and comments has grown too much!
-It's becoming difficult to find a post, and so the frontend team asks you to provide a search API so that a user can write some words inside a searchbar and load all the posts that contain those words.
-Can you help them?
+For every euro spent the user receives 1 point in the membership, and you can exchange 25 points for 1 euro of discount.
+Update the order placement API to update points on every placed order and check if the user wants to use its points to get a discount while paying.
+Moreover, there are special products that if present in the order, increase the amount of points assigned by a quantity specified in the product catalog itself.

-#### Challenge #5
+#### Challange #5
-As the number of users and their interactions grow, we need to consider the database design's efficiency.
-How would you structure a database to handle the posts, comments, and users?
-Let's see your prowess in database design.
-Please also write a small paragraph to explain your choices.

-#### Challenge #6
-To ensure our application runs smoothly, we need to identify any potential bugs or issues.
-The solution?
-Testing, of course!
-Could you write some tests for your code to help us prevent potential meltdowns?
-Also, make sure to let us know how to run these tests.
-And remember, a good test is worth a thousand debugs!
+Every grocery has some temporary discounts.
+FreshCart Market needs to consider that the administrator will insert in a table a list of products together with a percentage discount that will be applied only to a specific date range.
+Update the system to include this information in the whole process.

 ## How to run